c2lang/documentation/documentation/docs/development/internals.md

 Each component will be described in detail below.
 The colors mean:

-- green: used un-modified
+- green: used unmodified
-- light blue: not-used
+- light blue: not used
 - blue: new components
 - orange: modified from the original

 ### LLVM
-The [LLVM Project](http://llvm.org) provides great building block for compilers.
+The [LLVM Project](http://llvm.org) provides great building blocks for compilers.
 Just what we need!

 __IR__ (Intermediate Representation) is roughly an assembly-like language and is used as input for LLVM.
-On the IR code, various optimizations can be applied and code can be generated for various targets (like ARM, PowerPC, X86, etc) Additionally the LLVM code holds many util-like functionality.
+On the IR code, various optimizations can be applied and code can be generated for various targets (like ARM, PowerPC, X86, etc.).
+Additionally the LLVM code holds much utility functionality.

-For C2 we use LLVM unmodified!
+For C2 we use the LLVM unmodified!

 ### Clang
-[Clang](http://clang.llvm.org) is a C/C++/Objective-C compiler that uses LLVM as back-end.
-Very briefly, it works like this.
+[Clang](http://clang.llvm.org) is a C/C++/Objective-C compiler that uses LLVM as its back-end.
+Very briefly, it works like this:

 Clang has a __Lexer__ that provides symbols to the __Parser__.
 The Parser then calls the  __Sema__ (Semantic Analyser) to do analysis and build up the __AST__ (abstract syntax tree).
 The __CodeGen__ components take the __AST__ and convert it into __IR__ code for LLVM.
-To support this, there are various Util libraries and a __Diagostics__ component to display beautiful error messages.
+For this, there are various Util libraries and a __Diagostics__ component to display beautiful error messages.

 Both LLVM and Clang are compiled into roughly 50 static libraries that can